breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Express.md

 ---
 title: "Understanding JWT and how to implement a simple JWT with Flask"
-subtitle: "What is JSON Web Token (JWT), how does it work, and how to apply it to your API using the Flask Microframework for API Development"
+subtitle: "What is JSON Web Token (JWT), how does it work, and how to apply it to your API using the Express Microframework for API Development"
 cover_local: "../../assets/images/http-0.png"
 textColor: "white"
 date: "2020-10-19T16:36:31+00:00"
-tags: ["HTTP", "API", "Security", "Authentication"]
+tags: ["HTTP", "API", "Security", "Authentication","Express","TypeOrm"]
 status: "published"

 ---